alvandsdgh/github-slideshow/_posts/0000-01-02-alvandsdgh.md

 layout: slide
 title: "Welcome to Alvandsdgh's slide"
 ---
-This is my awesome slide :tada:
+This is my awesome slide :tada: :yay:
 Use the left arrow to go back!